37pin/bigdataproject/README.md

 # bigdataproject
-Big Data project for MBDS
+BigBridge: implementation of the Big Data Oracle approach